 Choosing an NDIS Service Provider for a child aged 0 - 6 years old

 Resources for carers - carers cannot join the NDIS, however there are rules which outline how carers should be involved in the assessment and planning of the person they care for.
 There are also supports available through the NDIS which can help carers in their caring role, either directly or indirectly.

-Carers in the NDIS
+Carers and Families in the NDIS